JediTagger/theonequiz/README.md

   A callback is a function called within another function.
 One might use this to simply call another function or to create closure.

+  (all readme answers look right in edit but just one line when saved)

   function(arg1) {
     var cannotChange = 1;
     function() {
       return arg1 + cannotChange;
   }

-  (this looks right in edit but just one line when saved)

 ## Functions and operators